 Although the UAE is generally kind and welcoming to visitors, it is important to realize that there is still a strict and inflexible dress code.
 This includes:

 For those of you looking to spend some time outdoors, the Hajar Mountains are the perfect place.
-The jagged and wild looking rock formations sit at the geographic heart of the country.
-Hiking, trekking, and bird-watching: the The Hajar Mountains has it all.
-It’s a necessary stop for visitors looking to experience first hand the country’s cultural and historic roots.
+The jagged and wild-looking rock formations sit at the geographic heart of the country.
+Hiking, trekking, and bird-watching: The Hajar Mountains have it all.
+It’s a necessary stop for visitors looking to experience firsthand the country’s cultural and historic roots.
 Remember, though, that even in the mountains you’re subject to UAE Sharia laws.
 You might want to consider purchasing a travel insurance plan in case you get hurt while adventuring since most health plans in the states don’t provide medical coverage in foreign nations.

 There you have it – everything from the dress code in the UAE to information on some destinations and attractions you don’t want to miss to a quick primer on UAE laws.
 Ready to hop on a plane and explore?
 Begin your trip to the UAE by picking your travel style today!
 This will help us match you with the most affordable travel insurance options.